iM2F1/DevOps/[BDD]Specflow Build Test Environment.md

 [BDD]Specflow Build Test Environment
 ===
-# Two Session that we need to talk 1.Feature 2.Steps 3.Test Orders
+## Three more Sessions that we need to talk 1.Feature 2.Steps 3.Test Orders
 - if you have something for the whole feature
 - otherwise write in the Steps